Ilesh/MentionsDisplayer/README.md

 </a>
 </p>

+## Let's start
-In this demo project you can implement mention user like the twitter app.
-Here we're going to build a simple demo for mention user in the text.
-Here we can add user in the text and also the identify when we will send to the server whole text.
+Here we're going to build a simple demo for mention user in the text. we can add user in the text and also the identify when we will send to the server whole text.
+It's working like the twitter mention user ;).

 <p align="center">
     <img src= "https://i.imgflip.com/29p0xi.gif" >